Back to Blog

 You want the AI to look at your servers. incident.io’s AI SRE searches dashboards and suggests steps.
 SuperTerminal SSHes into the server and reads the log output directly.

 You want a flat price instead of per-seat. incident.io’s pricing scales with headcount.
-We charge $7,200/year regardless of team size (up to 25 responders).
+BitSentry Team/Dashboard is $7,200/year for the first year, covering up to 25 responders.

 Using them together